AMERICAN RHODODENDRON SOCIETY

 Section H. Guidance of Committees

 Each officer of the Society, under the direction of the President, shall be responsible for consulting and guiding the chairmen of several committees of the Board.
-Each officer shall counsel the President with regard to the activities of the committees supervised by that officer and advise him on appointments to such committees.
+Each officer shall counsel the President with regard to the activities of the committees supervised by that officer and advise her/him on appointments to such committees.

-Section I. Executive Director
+Section I. Office Administrator

 Section J. Removal from Office